KAY Hay

 They came from him—his voice, thin and spectral, seeping through the mist of my wandering.
 My husband, my phantom, his poetry weaving through the silence, struggling to graft itself onto my flesh.

 I should confess...
-(Missing words.)
+I’ve never truly been free of him.
 I am but a futile scum, a whisper lost in the wind, squandering moments in life’s vanishing gleam.

 “That might bring you back, dear,” he pleads, his voice a fragile bridge between worlds.